hunterkempf/Unity-Reacher-Control/Report.md

 For this Project I chose the DDPG (Deep Deterministic Policy Gradients) algorithm outlined in the following paper https://arxiv.org/abs/1509.02971.

-The basic idea of DDPG is to have both an Actor network and a Critic Network that allows one network to focus on the Q-values (Critic) and the other network to focus on the State to Action mapping.
+The basic idea of DDPG is to have both an Actor network and a Critic Network that allows one network to focus on the Q-values (Critic) and the other network to focus on the State to Action mapping (Actor).

 ## Training Results